Introduction

 Prepare Key Points

-Before sessions, identify 2-3 specific things you’ll be looking for.
+Before sessions, identify 2-3 specific things you will be looking for.
 This focuses your observation.

 Use Video